rekt-osbot/kite/WORKFLOW.md

          "alert_name": "Alert for Short term breakouts"
      }
      ```
+   - The alert is logged and displayed on the Alerts page
+   - A notification is sent to Telegram (if configured)

 3. **Transaction Type Determination**:
    - The app looks at the scan name to determine buy/sell